gituserst/Diabetes-app/README.md

 # Diabetes-app

 This is a Machine learning oriented Application for diabetes detection based on the parameters that the user enters.
 It predicts whether the diabetes is detected or not by learning from the parameters.
-The model is trained based on the PIMA Indian Diabetes dataset.
+The model is trained based on the PIMA Indian Diabetes dataset./n
-The PIMA Indian Diabetes dataset include attributes:
+The PIMA Indian Diabetes dataset include attributes:/n
 •	Number of times pregnant
 •	Plasma glucose
 •	Diastolic blood pressure (mm Hg)